tormi/WunderWay/security/laptop-notebook-policy.md

 When users are travelling, laptops/notebooks (and media) should not be left unattended in public places and should always be carried as hand luggage when travelling by public transport.
 Unofficial, unauthorised or unlicensed software must not be loaded on laptops/notebooks.

-### Wunderroot
+### Wunderkraut

-Wunderroot should ensure the correct configuration of the laptop/notebooks i.e. hard drives are encrypted to 256 bit, Data Loss Protection (DLP) software is installed and all relevant group policies are enforced.
+Wunderkraut should ensure the correct configuration of the laptop/notebooks i.e. hard drives are encrypted to 256 bit, Data Loss Protection (DLP) software is installed and all relevant group policies are enforced.
 All laptops must be password protected with a password over 16 characters long containing both Alphanumeric characters and punctuation.

-Wunderroot must approve and recommend a member of staff to be given remote access, having regard to the role and remit of the member of staff.
+Wunderkraut must approve and recommend a member of staff to be given remote access, having regard to the role and remit of the member of staff.

-Wunderroot must ensure that when an employee leaves their remote access rights are removed and the laptop returned to Wunderroot.
+Wunderkraut must ensure that when an employee leaves their remote access rights are removed and the laptop returned to Wunderkraut.

 ### Operational system

-Wunderroot will consider the provision of a laptop/notebook computer if the following criteria are met:
+Wunderkraut will consider the provision of a laptop/notebook computer if the following criteria are met:
 * a member of staff is required to work from more than one location and convenient access to a desktop PC is not available in all the locations;
-*a member of staff regularly undertakes work at home on behalf of Wunderroot, provided that such work does not breach the Working Times Directive;
+*a member of staff regularly undertakes work at home on behalf of Wunderkraut, provided that such work does not breach the Working Times Directive;

 Requests for laptop/notebook computers must be peer reviewed, with the management completing the purchase.

-This policy must be read in conjunction with Wunderroot’s Home Working Policy.
+This policy must be read in conjunction with Wunderkraut’s Home Working Policy.

 ### Provision of Laptop/Notebook Computers

-The provision of Wunderroot laptop/notebook computers shall be subject to the following conditions:
+The provision of Wunderkraut laptop/notebook computers shall be subject to the following conditions:

 ### Person Identifiable Information